 Our selection process

-Players that were considered but not named to the nine-player team were given honorable mention distinction.
+Athletes that were given consideration but not named to the 10-athlete teams earned honorable mention distinction.

 Senior, Little Falls